Sejong Insider

 • 2 (Away) – the away team wins

 The system applies only to regulation time unless otherwise specified.
-Extra time and penalty shootouts are typically excluded.
-A deeper structural explanation of this format is covered in how the 1X2 betting system operates from a probability framework perspective.
+Extra time and penalty shootouts are usually excluded.
+A deeper explanation of this format is covered in how the 1X2 betting system operates from a probability perspective.

 Why the 1X2 System Exists